• Home

 Day 4 Beyond the Walls of Old San Juan

 Our day will start with a visit to the Capitol Building of Puerto Rico.
-On our way to the Capitol we will explore the evolution of new San Juan after the wall of the city came down in late 19th century.
-Neoclassical, Spanish Moorish and Beaux Arts architecture flourished outside the old city.
+On our way to the Capitol we will explore the evolution of new San Juan after the walls of the city came down in late 19th century.
+Neoclassical, Spanish Revival and Beaux Arts architecture flourished outside the old city.
 For Puerto Ricans, El Capitolio de Puerto Rico stands as a powerful symbol of self-government.
-After lunch we will have time for to visit optional venues.
+After lunch FREE AFTERNOON FOR SUGGESTED OPTIONAL TOURS NOT INCLUDED

 After breakfast we will begin our transfer to Ponce, birthplace of our Journey Leader, over the Central Mountains into the Valley of Cayey, then south to Ponce.
 Our visit to the City of Ponce will expand our understanding of Puerto Rican history and culture, when we explore its unique architectural venues.
 Ponce is also known as the "Ciudad Señorial" (Majestic or Noble City), because of its many beautiful neoclassical buildings and facades.
 Ponce was founded in 1692 by Juan Ponce de León's great-grandson - Loíza Ponce de León.
 Ponce was Spain's capital of the southern region until it fell to the U.S. in 1898.